 The library contains a range of banded books schemes both at Heltwate and St George's.
 Some teach children about the basic story patterns and have repetitive lines to encourage joining in and making predictions.
 Some books are phonetically plausible and are labelled for the teacher to choose a focus for the reading session.
 It is important for individual targets to be based on reading skills as well as comprehension, often this can be supported by work using 'Colourful Semantics'.
-All pupils at the main site will be enrolled on the computerised library system and will be encouraged to borrow books for use in school once they have shown the ability to care and look after school property.
-This is temporarily under review, as we are awaiting new library resources.

 Students read or share a book with an adult from their team once a week.
-Sessions are recorded in a reading journal appropriate for each curriculum pathway.
-Children on the Engage model choose a book of interest from the book corner and share it with an adult and the adult encourages the child to look at pictures and to listen for short periods of time.
-The adult will write comments based on the child's English target (taken from their EHCP or Reading framework) and will comment on the level of engagement from the child.
+Sessions are recorded in a reading journal appropriate for each Curriculum Pathway.
+Children on the Engage Pathway choose a book of interest from the book corner and share it with an adult and the adult encourages the child to look at pictures and to listen for short periods of time.
+Whereas students in KS4 might choose books related to their personal interests.

+The adult will write comments based on the child's English target (taken from their EHCP or Reading Framework) and will comment on the level of engagement from the child.
 However, children on the Develop or Discover curriculum may choose a book banded book or phonic book from the library which they will then read and an adult will comment on this as well as their individual reading target.
 Where appropriate, students also choose a book or reading material of their choice.

-Sensory
+Sensory Provision

-Sensory stories can be used in groups with resources from 'Bag books'.
-Sensory stories are also made up by the teaching team for different topics (often supported by book bags) as part of Phonics sessions and have been used across the school for sensory assemblies.
+Sensory stories can be used in groups with resources from 'Bag Books'.
+Sensory stories are also made up by the teaching team for different topics (often supported by book bags) as part of Phonics sessions and can be used across the school to support engagement in and with sensory assemblies.